Scholarships and Assistantships

 Questions: Please contact McCourt Director of Strategic Initiatives Leslie Evertz (lse5@georgetown.edu) with any questions.

-Description: Open to all incoming McCourt School students, the Fogel Scholarship will be awarded to two incoming McCourt students, who will receive an annual tuition scholarship of up to $25,000 and a semester-long research internship with $3,000 stipend to work with scholars, economists, political scientists, and foreign policy specialists at the American Enterprise Institute.
+Description: Open to all incoming McCourt School students, the Fogel Scholarship will be awarded to one incoming McCourt student, who will receive an annual tuition scholarship of up to $25,000 and a semester-long research internship with $3,000 stipend to work with scholars, economists, political scientists, and foreign policy specialists at the American Enterprise Institute.
 All applicants will still be considered separately for McCourt merit-based scholarships.

 Questions: Please contact McCourt Director of Strategic Initiatives Leslie Evertz (lse5@georgetown.edu) with any questions.